 If you are producing a new print, it is recommended to do a small test print beforehand to compare the colors of the printed result with the originally created artwork.

-Recommended paper for printing watercolors and fine art photography
+The importance of media choice: recommended paper for printing watercolors and fine art photography

 Choosing the right paper is just as crucial as choosing the right printer.
 The pigment inks used for fine art printing on art papers for inkjet printers have unique coatings that allow them to remain on the surface without bleeding.
 This ensures that details are crisp and colors are vibrant.